xZecora/zwm/README.md

 add more tiling layouts \
 considering making this a multi file project for readability sake

+# Bugs
+- When tiling, on the fifth window, sizes get off and a small gap appears.
+I have an idea on fixing it but simply havent implemented it yet
+- EnterNotify xevent doesn't happen, I don't know why, help appreciated

 # sources
 A lot of inspiration and code taken from dwm and qpwm